 Permission Required: No

 In 1969 Robert Irwin and James Turrell outlined a new direction for art that identified viewer experience as the critical outcome of creative production and established visual perception of space as a principal concern.
 Light was recognized as the primary medium for investigating these ideas and the field of light-space art emerged.
 Combining seminar and studio methods, this course provides students with a better understanding of light-space art and the concepts behind it.
 The course has three major objectives: (1) to explore light-space art precedent through lectures, research and in-situ review of installed work, (2) to introduce a range of theories relevant to the field, and (3) to investigate perceptual issues of light and space through full scale, hands- on exercises.
 Prior knowledge of lighting fundamentals and/or contemporary art theory is recommended.
-All studio exercises and installations will be collaborative.
-Upon successful completion of this course students will understand key topic areas of light-space art including viewer experience, the lighting system, space / time and representation.
-Additional learning outcomes will be gained through the development of student led design proposals from concept to realization.
+A primary focus of fall 2015 coursework is realization of a collaborative student-led design proposal in mid-October.
+This installation will be featured during a major public event associated with the UNESCO 2015 International Year of Light initiative.